 One company that caught special attention from the forum was biotech company Viragen.
 Viragen was among the first to research and develop immunology treatments.

 Yet, despite its many wins and promise, Viragen still fell into the cross hairs of short sellers.
 The company’s CEO, Gerald Smith, filed complaints with the SEC about abusive short selling.
-Motley Fool, a usual suspect in Wall Street media smear campaigns, named the stock one of the 10 worst performing of the decade.
+Motley Fool, a usual suspect in Wall Street media smear campaigns and megaphone for hedge fund pump-and-dump schemes, named the promising biotech company one of the 10 worst performing of the decade.